CMP2804/report/report.md

 •	Lifespan - The 0 to 1 current life of the point which controls the point’s alpha.

-The point and lifespan data are updated each frame and aren’t set from data passed by the SoundMaker.
+The point and lifespan data are updated each frame and aren’t set from data passed by the `SoundMaker`.
 The world-space point is calculated by using the `Tranform.TransformPoint()` on the local point.
 This effectively parents the points to whatever object they’re created from.
 This was done as when the player moved around, they left a trail of points, which whilst interested made it tricky to see exactly where the player was.
 The lifespan value is calculated inside a compute shader, which reduces the lifespan of all points by the current delta time that frame.
 This is unnecessary as each point is already being iterated over each frame to delete expired points and to calculate the world-space position.
 A compute shader solution is implemented however as it allows more control over each point without any performance cost in the future, such as animating points or calculating physics interacts with the points.
 Each frame the point material shader’s buffers are updated with the newest values for positions, normal, lifespans and colours.
 The material’s shader uses procedural instancing to allow multiple instances of a procedural mesh or particle system to be rendered efficiently.
 Within the shader the `ConfigureProcedural()` function is used to set the values of each point, with the `unity_InstanceID` used as the index of the buffers.
 I then do the following for setting the position of the mesh instance:
 ```hlsl